Timothy James Dimacali

 As a journalist, Dimacali served as Science and Technology Editor for GMA News and Public Affairs’s online portal GMA News Online, which earned him recognition from the Philippines' Department of Science and Technology, which named him one of the awardees of the Gawad Scriba Award for Science Communicators in 2013.
 He left the post after receiving a Fulbright scholarship to MIT in 2017.

+As a science fictionist, Dimacali is known for his science fiction work that incorporates Philippine myths and history.
+He is an alumnus of several local and international writers' workshops, including the Iligan National Writers' Workshop, the Silliman University Writers' Workshop, and the Clarion Science Fiction and Fantasy Writers' Workshop.

 Career

 Literary writing

 In 2009 he was chosen to be a Fellow for English Fiction at the Iligan National Writers' Workshop, held at Mindanao State University – Iligan Institute of Technology in Iligan City.

 In 2010 he also contributed the story "Keeper of My Sky" to Volume 5 of Philippine Speculative Fiction, which by then was being edited by Nikki Alfar and Vincent Simbulan.
 In 2014, the same story was optioned Paolo Chikiamco's Mythology-oriented anthology "Alternative Alamat: Stories Inspired by Philippine Mythology".
 In 2012, Dimacali was also selected as a Fellow for Fiction at the Silliman University National Writers Workshop, held at Silliman University in Dumaguete.

 His work regularly graces the pages of anthologies such as Kestrel Publishing's Philippine Speculative Fiction series and Paolo Chikiamco's Alternative Alamat, as well as magazines such as Philippine Graphic and Summit Media's Kwentillion.
 His story “Sky Gypsies” has also been adapted into a comic book, with John Ray "JR" Bumanglag as artist, coming out in the pages of Kwentillion magazine.

-GMA News Online
+This comic book adaptation was reprinted in Volume 12, Issue 2 of The Journal of Transnational American Studies, published by the University of California, Santa Barbara, in 2021.

+In 2019, Dimacali was chosen as a fellow to the Clarion Workshop, a six-week retreat for aspiring science fiction and fantasy writers hosted by the University of California - San Diego and supported by the Arthur C. Clarke Center for Human Imagination.